gh0x0st/Invoke-PSObfuscation/readme.md

 }
 ```

-## Coming Soon

-* Building out a cleaner Find-Variables function that will utilize [System.Management.Automation.PSParser]
-* Building out a safer version of Find-String which will include logic to skip massive strings
-* A reference guide on how to approach obfuscating larger and more complex payloads

 ## Requirements

 This framework and resulting payloads have been tested on the following operating system and PowerShell versions.